 A GoneRaw member is going to email me her recipe database.
 Here's hoping it includes the above.

-CREAMY GARLIC-DILL ZUCCHINI PASTA Creator currently not
+CREAMY GARLIC-DILL ZUCCHINI PASTA Creator currently not known

 I never liked zucchini pasta.
 Something about it didn’t sit well with me.
 But then I saw online that Alissa Cohen’s restaurant, Grezzo, served a dill vermicelli and it got me thinking that might be good.
 So I started experimenting and came up with this delicious recipe.
 I think I could eat it every day!